mpareja/node-domainit/README.md

-# domainit - run a function within the confines of a domain
+# domainit - wrap a function in the safety of a domain

 Wrap a function with the warm comfort of a node domain using standard callbacks.